vinceskahan/v5wiki/Change-driver.md

 ### Custom drivers

 If you use a custom driver then you must use the manual approach.
-A custom driver is any driver that is not in the weewx/drivers folder and that does not implement all of the AbstractConfEditor methods.
+A custom driver is any driver that does not implement all of the AbstractConfEditor methods.

-For example, if you create your own driver, you should put it in the `user` directory.
+If you develop your own driver, you should put it in the `user` directory then manually configure weewx.conf.